AnalysisEnthusiast/Assignment3/README FIRST!!!.md

 Three files are provided for question 1: "Part 1", "Part 2", and "Part 3 and Optimizers" Also for question 2, a python file is uploaded here.
 For question 3, I uploaded a Pdf file.

+Also, for "Assignment3,Questions1_Part3&Optimizers.ipynb", there is not an error.
+I, intentionally, interrupted the training process, as I realized I had the screenshots, so there is no need to take the runs again.